jeremiah-joh/dslibc/STYLE.md

 }
 ```

 Put switch and case on same column.
-And comment when case fall-through.
+And comment when case fall-throughes.
 ```c
 switch (value) {
 case 0: /* FALLTHOUGH */